-- Schools will have the freedom to spend the Premium, which is additional to the underlying schools budget, in a way they think will best support the raising of attainment for the most disadvantaged pupils.
+- Schools will have the freedom to spend the Premium, which is additional to the underlying school’s budget, in a way they think will best support the raising of attainment for the most disadvantaged students.

-- Schools and local authorities are urged to encourage parents to register their child as eligible for FSM so that each school receives their maximum Pupil Premium entitlement.
-This may become more relevant if universal free school meals in Reception to Year 2 discourage parents from registering for FSM.
+- Schools and local authorities are urged to encourage parents/carers to register their child as eligible for FSM so that each school receives their maximum Pupil Premium entitlement.
+This may become more relevant if universal free school meals in Reception to Year 2 discourage parents/carers from registering for FSM.

 Year 7 Literacy and Numeracy 'Catch up' Premium

 The Year 7 catch up premium provides schools with funding to support Year 7 students who did not achieve the ‘expected standard’ in reading and/or maths at the end of Key Stage 2 in order to enable them to close the progress gap and be able to access the KS3 curriculum.

 - To close the attainment gap by providing intensive literacy and numeracy support to students entitled to Catch-up Premium.

 - To raise self-esteem and aspirations of students entitled to Catch-up Premium;

 - To enhance existing provision;